[1 CPE] Challenge the Threat of Ransomware: Best Practices to Prepare, Mitigate, and Recover

 Presented by Darktrace

 With cyber-attackers continuously searching for new ways to outpace security teams, it can lead to a struggle to fight back without disrupting business operations.
-Join Maxwell Hopkins in this session where he explores the benefits of Autonomous Response as a must-have that goes beyond ‘defense’.
-Includes real-world threat finds and attack scenarios.
+Join this session to explore the benefits of Autonomous Response as a must-have that goes beyond ‘defense,’ including real-world threat finds and attack scenarios.